We are the tech transfer platform for the life science tools.

 3

-We release the product
+We release the product.

-We release one new Early-User Program every month
+We release one innovative product every month

 They trust us for their Tech Transfer